 HAVOC HOLE, Havoc Road, below Bruce Hill, Dumbarton.

-ACCESS : Easy access to it although not easy to get inside for more than a fw metres.
+ACCESS : Easy access to it (depending on vegetation) although not easy to get inside for more than a few metres.

 Havoc Hole at Havoc, below what was Notre Dame, is rather shallow.
 More a crevas.
 It has at times also been called Wallace's Cave and Dumbarton Cave.
 It is part of a lengthy edge to the hillside eroded by eras of flooding of the River Clyde and possibly ice.
 Confusingly some erroneously call this Bruce's Cave.
 Robert the Bruce is also remembered in the names of the local areas although this appears to have been simply one of association because of him supposedly having lived nearby.
 The very association of Wallace or Bruce needs to be taken with caution.